 Depreciation and amortization.
-Depreciation and amortization increased by \$5.5 million to \$22.5 million in the year ended December 31, 2010, from \$17.0 million in the year ended December 31, 2010.
+Depreciation and amortization increased by \$5.5 million to \$22.5 million in the year ended December 31, 2010, from \$17.0 million in the year ended December 31, 2009.
 This increase was primarily due to additional depreciation expense in the year ended December 31, 2010 related to increased property and equipment balances between periods, primarily related to our expanded station network.
-Our 2010 amortization expense includes increased amortization of the intangible assets we obtained in connection with our acquisition of the operation and maintenance contracts we acquired during the second quarter of 2009, BAF in the fourth quarter of 2010, and Northstar in the fourth quarter of 2010.
+Our 2010 amortization expense includes increased amortization of the intangible assets we obtained in connection with our acquisition of the operation and maintenance contracts we acquired during the second quarter of 2009, BAF in the fourth quarter of 2009, IMW in the third quarter of 2010, and Northstar in the fourth quarter of 2010.